gummyantifi/gum_docs/gum_stables/horseColoring.md

 ```

 ### Notes:
-- Replace `A_C_Horse_AmericanPaint_Greyovero1_1` with the appropriate horse model name and add a number if creating a variant.
+- Replace `A_C_Horse_AmericanPaint_Greyovero` with the appropriate horse model name and add a number if creating a variant.
 - Only add numerical values for colors.
 - Ensure you copy the "scale" value accurately from the console.